Crosby, Penguins edge Blue Jackets 4-1 for 2-0 series lead - News 12 Now

+The Pittsburgh Penguins were banged up in mid-March and needed a spark.
+So Sullivan put the best player in the game alongside a couple of 20-somethings who make up for in energy and intelligence what they lack in pedigree.

+“Sid and the Kids” are growing up on the job.
+And the defending Stanley Cup champions are only too happy to ride the wave.

-PITTSBURGH (AP) — Sidney Crosby had a goal and two assists, Marc-Andre Fleury stayed sharp in his second straight playoff start and the Pittsburgh Penguins pulled away for a 4-1 victory over the Columbus Blue Jackets on Friday night in Game 2 of their first-round playoff series.
+Crosby had a goal and two assists, Guentzel scored the first NHL playoff goal. and Sheary added a brilliant secondary assist as the Penguins rolled by the frustrated Columbus Blue Jackets 4-1 on Friday in Game 2 of the first-round series.

-Jake Guentzel added a goal and an assist to help the defending Stanley Cup champions take a 2-0 lead in the best-of-seven series.
-Evgeni Malkin scored his first goal of the postseason, and Patric Hornqvist pushed in an empty-net goal.
+“When they’re in that offensive zone, they’re as dangerous an offensive line as there is in the game for me,” Sullivan said.

+Sure looked like it.
+Sheary’s determination set up Crosby’s 50th playoff goal to give Pittsburgh a first-period lead and Guentzel buried a cross-ice pass from Crosby to put the Penguins ahead near the game’s midpoint as the Penguins went up 2-0 in the best-of-seven series.
+Game 3 is Sunday night in Columbus.

 Fleury admitted to some jitters when he was suddenly thrust into the lineup with barely 20 minutes to prepare after Murray was a late scratch before Game 1 with a lower-body injury — and responded with a 31-save masterpiece.
 Murray is out indefinitely, returning Fleury to the spot he held for a decade while becoming the winningest goaltender in franchise history.